MicrochipTech/tf2mplabh3/README.md

 | Top-5 Agreement           | 100.00%      | Percentage of images where the top 5 predicted classes match                          |

 **Interpretation:**
-These results demonstrate that the embedded model’s outputs are virtually identical to the host reference, with only negligible differences attributable to floating-point precision.
+These results demonstrate that the converted model’s outputs are virtually identical to the initial example, with only negligible differences attributable to floating-point precision.
 Both Top-1 and Top-5 classification results are in perfect agreement, confirming the correctness and robustness of the deployment at the `-O3` optimization level.

 ## License